What are your customers greeted with when they first see you online?

 1. Establishing yourself as an expert in your niche

-After you’ve identified who you are, what you do, what your brand values are, your mission, your vision, your unique selling proposition and also who your audience is, you need now to come and bring all of these elements together and create your brand message.
+After you’ve identified who you are, what you do, what your brand values are, your mission, your vision, your unique selling proposition and also your audience we need now to come and bring all of these elements together and create your brand message.

 Start with the way you communicate/talk.
 Are you humorous, quirky, technical?
 How you talk (and write) helps define your brand message.
 Your brand voice really helps convey the message, visuals and whatever else you’re doing to capture your audience’s attention.